 Who we might share your information with

-Where necessary or required we may share information with the below (where appropriate):
+Where reasonably necessary and lawful, we may share certain information with:

 - Probation services

 - Emergency services (in an emergency where there is serious risk to your health)